Content

 • Headaches

-If you are thinking of stopping or reducing Intuniv, talk to your doctor to learn if it is necessary and how to do it correctly.
+If you are thinking of stopping or reducing Intuniv, talk to your provider to learn if it is necessary and how to do it correctly.
 They will help you come up with a plan to minimize withdrawal symptoms.

 Drug Interactions